-The Arborist Technician Apprenticeship links learning and employment by providing apprentices the opportunity to further their education, while maintaining full-time employment in the horticulture industry.
+The Arborist Technician Apprenticeship links learning and employment by providing apprentices the opportunity to further their education, while maintaining full-time employment in the arboriculture industry.
 An apprenticeship is established when an employer and employee complete, sign and register an apprentice and sponsor registration form with the Industry Training Authority (ITA, www.itabc.ca).
-Apprentices may also apply to the ITA for work based training completed before the apprenticeship was established.
-Refer to www.itabc.ca/Page579.aspx for information.
-HortEducationBC, the horticulture industry training organization, (www.horteducationbc.com) will sponsor individuals for one year which allows them to gain credit for technical training completed within the year.
+Apprentices may also apply to the ITA for work-based training completed before the apprenticeship is established.
+Refer to www.itabc.ca for information.

-Arborist technician apprentices attend one 8 week long technical training session at the Langley Campus of Kwantlen Polytechnic University.
+Arborist Technician Apprentices attend one 8-week long technical training session at the Langley Campus of KPU.
 Topics include tree and shrub identification, rigging and climbing, pruning, planting, falling, equipment use, and safe work practices.
-The arborist technician program trains arboriculture workers for the first stage of their careers where the focus of the works is from the ground.
 The curriculum used for technical training has been developed and approved by the arboriculture industry.

 Journeypersons in arboriculture are in demand.
-Municipal parks departments and the large private arboriculture industry sector are looking to certified arboriculturist technicians to fill a significant number of ground arborist positions.
+Municipal parks departments and the large private arboriculture industry sector are looking to certified arborist technicians to fill a significant number of ground arborist positions.

 In addition to applicable tuition fees, students require the following:

 - school supplies